TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

 If we subtract the $i$th row from the $j$th row, we get a matrix $A_2$ with $j$th row equal to zero, and with $\det(A_2) = \det(A)$.
 If we take the factor $0$ out, we see that $\det(A_2) = 0$.

-For instance, with a $4\times 4$ matrix with equal second and fourth row we would have
+For instance, with a $4\times 4$-matrix with equal second and fourth row we would have

 $$
   \begin{vmatrix} a_{11} & a_{12} & a_{13} & a_{14} \\